infamousflame/neowhirlybird/README.md

 3. If this works well I might also make an iOS version, but I'm not making any promises yet.

 This is a project I'm working on in my spare time, and as such, development might be a bit slow.

+This project makes use of the [Kivy](https://kivy.org/) framework and its dependencies.